llm-bible/llm-bible.github.io/_publications/datta2023push.markdown

 ---
 layout: publication
-title: "Who's Thinking?
-A Push For Human-centered Evaluation Of Llms Using The XAI Playbook"
+title: Who's Thinking?
+A Push For Human-centered Evaluation Of Llms Using The XAI Playbook
 authors: Datta Teresa, Dickerson John P.
 conference: "Arxiv"
 year: 2023